BeatrizSanssi/pwd/src/js/components/memory-game/README.md

 ## Event Listeners

-- Card Click: Flips a card when clicked and checks for matches or mismatches.
+- **Card Click**: Flips a card when clicked and checks for matches or mismatches.
-- Start Game Button: Begins a new game with the selected grid size.
+- **Start Game Button**: Begins a new game with the selected grid size.
-- Close Button on Modal: Closes the winning modal and offers a new game option.
+- **Close Button on Modal**: Closes the winning modal and offers a new game option.

 ## Customization

 ### Card Images

-Change the cardImages array within the component to customize the images on the cards.
+Change the `cardImages` array within the component to customize the images on the cards.

 ### Styling